 The RMTC is a for-credit, performance-based program.
 This means that students must meet minimum performance requirements in order to pass a module.
-Minimum performance is measured by a check out activity or assessment.
-These may be lab activities and/or written tests.
-Students must score either an 80%, 90%, or 100% depending upon the check out activity.
+Minimum performance is measured by an activity or assessment.
+These may be lab activities, other activities and/or written tests.
+Students must score either an 80%, 90%, or 100% depending upon the activity/assessment.

 All lab activities must be performed in the training lab under the supervision of the instructor.

 All written tests must be taken in the Resource Center under the supervision of Resource Center staff.
 No written test can be taken out of the Resource Center.
 Written test answers should be recorded on a separate sheet of paper.
 Please do not write on the test itself.
 After completing a written test, return the test form to Resource Center staff and take the answer sheet to the instructor for grading.

 Please note: Electricity/Electronics written tests are taken in the Electricity/Electronics lab if taken during open lab hours.
 Otherwise, students should take the test in the Resource Center.

 NOTE: It is the student’s responsibility to check with the instructor to ensure he/she passed the test.

 The instructor will grade the lab activities and written tests.
 When the student achieves the minimum score on all activities/assessments, a Pass or “P” grade will be applied to the student’s transcript.